 VCCCD has high standards for student conduct, and appropriate procedures for student discipline.
-The purpose of these standards is to ensure a safe, respectful and productive learning environment for VCCCD students, staff, faculty and administrators.
-In order for the colleges and the District to fulfill their mission of student learning achievement, all employees must feel secure in their work setting.
+The purpose of these standards is to ensure a safe, respectful, and productive learning environment for VCCCD students, staff, faculty, and administrators.
+For the colleges and the District to fulfill their mission of student learning achievement, all employees must feel secure in their work setting.
 Student conduct that negatively impacts the ability of students to meet their educational goals or employees to carry out their professional job responsibilities will be subject to the terms of this procedure (source: VCCCD AP 5500: Student Conduct).